isomerpages/moe-greenridgesec/_admission/Direct School Admission (DSA).md

 the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
-<p>Students will be informed of the outcome of their DSA application by the
+<p>All applicants will receive their application outcomes between 25 Aug
-respective schools.
+and 4 Sep 2025.
 Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and participate in the activities related to the talent area that they are selected for from Year 1 to Year 4.</p>
 <p>For further enquiries, please feel free to:</p>